"Wilderness is the lens to looks into your soul" ~ Robert Griego.

 "Hello Robert, you came to the fiestas!"
 He tells me that he is the oldest surviving Griego.
 I put my arm around him to convey that I know that.
 In the blink of an eye, he is back on the dance floor.
 "Sure doesn't move like he's 88 years old," I tell myself.

 I also see a few locals here as well who I've known over the years.
 The fiestas, traditionally, have been a time to stop working in the fields, to give thanks to God for the bountiful crops, to dance, to socialize, to eat, and listen to lively Mexican music.
-Today, the bands plays a nice mix of Mexican and country/western music.
+Today, the bands play a nice mix of Mexican and country/western music.

 |Robert and Elva Esquibel ~ La Joya's historic dance hall|

 Just as we walk into the restaurant, three cowboys with guitars enter.
-As our breakfast is being served, the lead singer begins playing some great country western music.
+As our breakfast is being served, the lead singer begins playing some great country-western music.
 I raise my head when I hear the beat coming on of a Johnny Cash song.
-His name is Doug Figgs from Lemitar, New Mexico and he a singer/songwriter and adds the perfect mix to our breakfast.
-I grab his card, www.dougfiggs.com and hope to hear more of his music on my next visit to New Mexico.
+His name is Doug Figgs from Lemitar, New Mexico, and he a singer/songwriter and adds the perfect mix to our breakfast.
+I grab his card, www.dougfiggs.com, and hope to hear more of his music on my next visit to New Mexico.